MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/manage.md

 # How to use the BitLocker drive encryption tools to manage BitLocker

-BitLocker drive encryption tools include the command-line tools *manage-bde.exe*, *repair-bde.exe*, and the cmdlets for Windows PowerShell.
+BitLocker drive encryption tools include the two command-line tools *manage-bde.exe* and *repair-bde.exe*, and the BitLocker PowerShell module.

 The tools can be used to perform any tasks that can be accomplished through the BitLocker control panel and are appropriate to use for automated deployments and other scripting scenarios.